0

 This category enables entire healthcare service zones to operate autonomously, regardless of fluctuations in patient volume.

-Multiple automated systems operate as one coordinated zone, sharing access control, inventory logic, and reporting.
+operate as one coordinated zone, sharing access control, inventory logic, and reporting.

 Replacement of small on-site service teams